cottonyjoe/covid-vaccination/README.md

 ## Disclaimer

-This script can widely be improved in term of error management.
+This script can widely be improved in terms of error management.
 Any issue in input files will cause the script to crash with ugly error message.